jbob9/moncash-sdk/README.md

 1. Always use environment variables for credentials
 2. Implement proper error handling
 3. Use sandbox mode for testing
-4. Monitor API metrics regularly
-5. Keep the SDK updated to the latest version
+4. Keep the SDK updated to the latest version

 ## License